Skip to content

 }

-The CustomController in this cas eis the implementation of the Controller interface.
+The CustomController above is the implementation of the Controller interface.
 It composes the app.NopController type, which provides no-op implementations for all methods of the interface.
-This allows one to override only relevant methods.
+This allows one to override only the relevant methods.

-In a usual project, the built-in game.Controller and ui.Controller implementations would be used instead and developers would then use higher-order APIs.
+In a typical project, the built-in game.Controller and ui.Controller implementations would be used instead, with developers interacting through higher-level APIs.